mouadlasri/mouadlasri/README.md

 </h1>

 I'm a Software Engineer and Data Science Enthusiast.
 I'm pursuing my Masters' Degree in Software Engineering at Korea University, Seoul.
 I'm in the MLV (Machine Learning and Vision) research lab.
+My professional experience can be found on my <a href="https://www.linkedin.com/in/mouad-lasri/">Linkedin</a>
 - 🔭 I’m a Microsoft Student Ambassador in Korea
 - :computer: I’m currently doing research in Machine Learning and Computer Vision
 - 💬 I’m looking to collaborate on Data Analysis and Web Development projects